 Subsequently, many startups received funding to test this hypothesis with consumers and partner with money transfer operators (MTOs).
 Additionally, one country recognized this as a national priority and encouraged its citizens to explore cryptocurrency-based remittances.

-Despite this, the adoption of cryptocurrencies for remittances is lower today than a decade ago.
+Despite this, the adoption of cryptocurrencies for remittances has not increased in the last decade.
 Using crypto for international money transfers remains a pilot or pay-per-play.
 More importantly, nobody can articulate an in-depth case for using private, public, or government crypto instead of or on top of Swift + local real-time rails.

 In contrast, non-crypto fintechs such as Wise and Remitly have emerged among the global leaders.
 What factors have contributed to the disappointing start for crypto, and will this innovative technology have a more significant impact in the future?